-Through the construction of a wigwam dome, students will deduce/infer the reasons for and strengths of that type of residence to the traditional Native American lifestyle and community in Connecticut.
+Through the construction of a wigwam dome, students will deduce/infer the reasons for and strengths of that type of residence to the traditional Native American life and community in Connecticut.
 They will also understand the role of museums in preserving history.

 grades 3 to 6

 Begin with an in-class discussion about how we learn history: from books, letters, oral stories, movies, on-line articles, archeology, historic places, photographs, and artifacts.
 What things can we do to share our history with the next generation?